mariadmdc/Storm/README.md

 CMSI 3802: Languages and Automata II

-Group Members: Jack Seymour, Lydia Worku, Gavin Butts, Jackie Bowers, and Maria Dominguez

 Introduction:

+Storm is brought to you Jack Seymour, Lydia Worku, Gavin Butts, Jackie Bowers, and Maria Dominguez

 List of Features: